Combination beta-lactamase inhibitors, carbapenems, and monobactams

 Clavulanate, sulbactam, and tazobactam are beta-lactamase inhibitors that have little intrinsic antibacterial activity but inhibit the activity of a number of plasmid-mediated beta-lactamases .
 They generally do not inhibit chromosomally mediated beta-lactamases .
 Combination of these agents with ampicillin, amoxicillin, ticarcillin, piperacillin, and ceftolozane results in antibiotics with an enhanced spectrum of activity against many, but not all, organisms containing plasmid-mediated beta-lactamases.
 In addition, these compounds inhibit the chromosomal beta-lactamase of many Bacteroides species, extending the spectrum of coverage for these organisms as well.

 Dosing of combination beta-lactam beta-lactamase inhibitors is listed separately (table 1), and the dosing should be modified in the setting of renal failure (table 2).
 For piperacillin-tazobactam, an extended infusion (eg, 3.375 g infused over four hours every eight hours) is an alternative to standard dosing; in particular, this strategy has been used for critically ill patients or for pathogens with elevated but susceptible minimum inhibitory concentrations.
 The benefits of extended infusion over standard dosing have been suggested by some studies but not all [3,4].
 Overall, this dosing regimen is at least equivalent and may be superior to standard dosing in appropriate patient populations.
-(See "Treatment of hospital-acquired, ventilator-associated, and healthcare-associated pneumonia in adults", section on 'Extended infusions'.)
+(See "Prolonged infusions of beta-lactam antibiotics".)

 Amoxicillin-clavulanate — Amoxicillin-clavulanate will inhibit most strains of oxacillin-sensitive Staphylococcus aureus and beta-lactamase producing Haemophilus influenzae in addition to the usual organisms inhibited by amoxicillin alone (see "Penicillins").
 At the high drug concentrations achieved in urine, the combination is also active against certain beta-lactamase producing Enterobacteriaceae.
 Amoxicillin-clavulanate (Augmentin) (250 to 500 mg PO Q 8h or 875 mg PO Q12h) can be used as oral therapy for patients with otitis media, sinusitis, lower respiratory infections, bite wounds, and urinary tract infections , although there are no data that this combination is superior to other antibiotics (such as trimethoprim-sulfamethoxazole or the second or third generation oral cephalosporins).
 (See "Soft tissue infections due to dog and cat bites".)